Monthly Archives: October 2016

 The only thing they all agree on is, it looks like a cancer, and while no one can confirm cancer until they biopsy it, they can confirm it meets all the other criteria.
 Rough edges, mass not fluid, swollen lymph.

 Given the new size report, and the possibility it had spread and they hadn’t picked that up, I was mildly worried.
 Okay, I was terrified.
 So, I asked, “Are you thinking stage 4?”
 He said, “No, not 4.
-Possible 3.
-Definitely higher level 2 at least, but not 4.
+Possibly 3.
+Definitely at least at two, maybe a 3, but not 4.
 However, as certain as I am that it is cancer, until we get the biopsy, I cannot tell you if it really is cancer or not.
 I can only say it looks enough like cancer that I expect the biopsy will confirm what I already know.”

 The surgeon wanted an MRI to confirm it hadn’t moved to the left breast or lung.